 The endogenous cannabinoid system is suspected to play a significant role in migraine pathophysiology[1-3] and several studies have identified differences in ECS functioning and the production of endocannabinoids in migraine sufferers versus controls.[4-7]

-Cannabis possesses a long history of human use in the treatment of migraines.[8-10] Recent survey data reports that nearly one-third of patients with migraines have utilized cannabis for symptom management, and the majority of those who have done so report that it is effective.
-Among patients who were recommended medical cannabis, as many as two-thirds reported decreasing their use of conventional medications to treat migraines.[12-13] Separate survey data compiled from migraine sufferers who use both cannabis and conventional anti-migraine treatments reports that the majority of subjects find cannabinoids to be more effective at mitigating their symptoms.
+Cannabis possesses a long history of human use in the treatment of migraines.[8-10] Recent survey data reports that nearly one-third of patients with migraines have utilized cannabis for symptom management, and the majority of those who have done so reported it to be effective.
+Among patients recommended medical cannabis, as many as two-thirds have reported decreasing their use of conventional medications to treat migraines.[12-13] Separate survey data compiled from migraine sufferers who use both cannabis and conventional anti-migraine treatments reports that the majority of subjects find cannabinoids to be more effective at mitigating their symptoms.

 In recent years, several studies have documented the efficacy of inhaled cannabis and/or plant-derived extracts for patients with migraines.
 A retrospective assessment of 121 adults with a primary migraine diagnosis reported, “Migraine headache frequency decreased from 10.4 to 4.6 headaches per month with the use of medical marijuana.”
 Inhaling cannabis was also reported by many patients to abort the onset of migraines.
 Observational trial data presented in 2017 at the 3rd Congress of the European Academy of Neurology reported that the daily administration of cannabinoid extracts resulted in a 40 percent reduction in migraine frequency in a cohort of 79 chronic migraine patients.